janbend/Pozyx-spatial-audio/README.md

 ## concept

 - extension of [Pozyx-processing](https://github.com/pozyxLabs/Pozyx-processing) to develop an interactive media installation for virtual acoustic environments
-- reproduce spatial audio scene with [pozyx](pozyx.io) 6dof tracking and digital audio workstation
+- explore spatial audio scenes with [pozyx](pozyx.io) 6dof tracking and digital audio workstation
 - additional control for digital signage devices or effect lighting via osc interface
 - project realization as part of bachelor thesis from sep - dec '18